-For those looking to explore a side of Greece most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options, for you to experience Greece like a local!
+For those looking to explore a side of Greece, most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options for you to experience the authentic side of Greece.

 The port of Paxos, Gaios - credits: aa-charter.com.com

 Located in the western part of Greece, in the Ionian Sea, Paxoi consists of two main Greek islands (Paxos and Antipaxos) along with some other uninhabited islets.
 The main port lies on the largest island of Paxos and is reachable either from the port of Igoumenitsa or Corfu.

 For those traveling from Athens, there are buses that make the trip to Paxoi in case you don't have a car of your own.
 Unlike the popular, bustling island of Corfu, Paxoi is characterized by its tranquil atmosphere, the seclusion of a small island, and many amazing beaches for you to choose from.

 In ancient times, people believed that the Greek islands of Paxoi were originally connected to Corfu until god Poseidon struck the end of the mythical island with his trident to create an island retreat for his beloved wife, Amphitrite.

 Despite its small size, many significant events in Greek history took place there, such as the naval battle of Paxos between the Greeks and the Illyrians in 229 BC.

 View of the sea - credits: pixabay.com